 There are two reasons why companies and governments are lobbying for regulations or legislations against influencers: Accountability and Protection.

 Most of the controversy that involves influencers are due to a lack of accountability among influencers and the lack of financial protection of consumers and businesses.

 Take for example the infamous Fyre Festival.
 It was a very successful campaign, but it turned out to be a big scam.
 Thousands of dollars were spent by consumers, wasted on failed expectations and false promises.
 And those expectations and promises were propagated by big influencers.

 Businesses aren’t safe either.
 Some businesses get approached by fake influencers asking for free products or services.
-Those influencers use their huge following as leverage but their follower count is often made up of uninteractive bots.
-Investment on these fake influencers will render no return.
+Those influencers use their huge following as leverage, but their follower count is often made up of noninteractive bots.
+Investment in these fake influencers will render no return.